-I loved Book One of this series – Legend, considering it one of the best dystopias I read last year.
+I loved Book One of this series – Legend, considering it to be one of the best dystopias I read last year.
 (See my review, here.)
 One reason was the appealing parallels to the timeless stories of Les Miz and Tale of Two Cities, with their heartbreaking class warfare and the inspirational hope and determination of the “have-nots.”
 Another, and perhaps the biggest reason for me, was the character of the 15-year-old hero, Daniel Altan Wing, known on the streets as Day.

 The saga begins in the future, in the “Republic of America,” one of two warring nations in the former United States.
 Narration alternates between Day (“the boy who walks in the light”) – a legendary wanted criminal, and June, who, although only fifteen like Day, is a prodigy, and therefore a young soldier of the Republic.
 The two reside in Los Angeles, albeit on opposite ends of the socioeconomic spectrum.

 When June’s brother is killed, she becomes convinced that Day is the murderer, and she is determined to find and kill him in revenge.
 Eventually she discovers, however, that Day was innocent, but had been set up as the fall guy for the crime.
-At the last minute, she is able to save him from execution by the Republic, but at a terrible cost.
+At the last minute, she was able to save him from execution by the Republic, but at a terrible cost.
 Book One ends with the two just barely escaping, determined to travel to somewhere safe.

 In Prodigy, we again have alternating narration between June and Day.
 It is nine days since their flight that ended Book One, and the two have made their way to Las Vegas to join up with the Patriots, the underground rebels of the Republic.
 They need help to rescue Day’s little brother Eden, and also to find Tess, an orphan who became like a sister to Day.